hiroto-takatoshi/evosnake/README.md

 # EVOSNAKE
-A Multi-objgective GA demo for the snake game
+A Multi-objective GA demo for the snake game

 ## Library used